Two Years After Quitting My Job, I Found Myself Building in Canada

 Blog post image

-Co-op means students spend set terms in paid work placements.
+Co-op means students spend set terms in paid placements.
 The government also provides incentives for eligible roles, so co-op positions are often more attractive to employers than regular internships.

 Blog post image

 My work experience and savings gave me some security.
-But what helped most was that Canada nudged me to think differently, and people here encouraged me.
+But what helped most was that Canada nudged me to think differently, and the people here encouraged me.

 2. Professor Tony